duzymaju/scout-units-list/readme.txt

 * `levels` (integer, `1` as a default value) - allows to define number of levels with dependent units,
 * `types` (empty as a default value) - allows to define list of types (separated by comma) which have to be showed.

-To define your own template create `scout-units-list` directory in your current theme directory and then create there `UnitsList.phtml`, `UnitsList-Y.phtml` or `UnitsList-X.phtml` file where `Y` is a type and `X` is an ID of a base unit.
+To define your own template create `scout-units-list` directory in your current theme directory (or define other directory in configuration form) and then create there `UnitsList.phtml`, `UnitsList-Y.phtml` or `UnitsList-X.phtml` file where `Y` is a type and `X` is an ID of a base unit.
 To customize template of dependent units level you have to create in the same location `UnitsListLevel.phtml`, `UnitsListLevel-Y.phtml` or `UnitsListLevel-X.phtml` file as well.
 To know how to access units data please check default templates in `View/Shortcodes` directory.

 = Showing persons list =